bgoussen/BeeGUTS/docs/dataset_loading.md

 - `cstConcCal=TRUE` if the concentration units are in mg/kg (so concentration in food).
 This argument ensures the conversion in units of µg/bee/day.
-If the bee species is not “Honey_bee”, `f_rate` must be specified (value of 25 mg/bee/day for Honey bee).
+If the bee species is not “Honey_bee”, `f_rate` must be specified (default value of 25 mg/bee/day for Honey bee).
 - `cstConcCal=FALSE` if the concentration units are already set as µg/bee/day.